 No one is exempt from the consequences of climate change: floods, fires, droughts and tropical storms can happen to anyone.
 The world's medical, food and economic systems are already strained by the impacts of climate change.
-We are seeing an increasing spread of vector-borne illnesses, more heat-related deaths, higher rates of lung disease and illnesses caused by air pollution, and increasing frequency and severity of extreme weather events that cause billions of dollars of damage.
-While we will all bear the cost of climate change, the impacts on women are exacerbated by their gender roles.
+We are seeing an increasing spread of vector-borne illnesses, more heat-related deaths, higher rates of lung disease and illnesses caused by air pollution, and increasing frequency and severity of extreme weather events that cause billions of dollars of damage.15 While we will all bear the cost of climate change, the impacts on women and LGBTQIA+ people are exacerbated by their gender roles.

-THE IMPACTS OF CLIMATE CHANGE ARE FELT DIFFERENTLY BY MEN AND WOMEN
+THE IMPACTS OF CLIMATE CHANGE ARE FELT DIFFERENTLY BASED ON GENDER

 Women are often dependent on natural resources for their livelihoods, for example through their reliance on small-scale or subsistence farming.
-Women undertake the vast majority of unpaid domestic labour, including collecting food, fuel and water.
-Climate change and associated climate variability affect all of these activities negatively.17
+Women undertake the vast majority of unpaid domestic labour, including collecting food, fuel and water.16 Climate change and associated climate variability affect all of these activities negatively.17

-Further, LBTI+ women and women with disabilities are even more acutely impacted by extreme weather events: emerging research, such as the 'Down by the River' report, demonstrates that disaster risk reduction (DRR) and humanitarian response do not meet the most basic requirements of gender diverse peoples.
-This means that women living in developing countries, and especially in rural areas of developing countries, are some of the most vulnerable people to the effects of climate change.
+Further, LGBTQIA+ people - especially those with disabilities are even more acutely impacted by extreme weather events: research, such as the 'Down by the River' report, demonstrates that disaster risk reduction (DRR) and humanitarian response do not meet the most basic requirements of gender diverse peoples.18 This means that women living in developing countries, and especially in rural areas of developing countries, are some of the most vulnerable people to the effects of climate change.
+Women may experience increased domestic violence as a result of climate-change related water and food shortages